covjson/specification/spec.md

 conforming to the syntax of XXX
 - If the temporal RS object has the type `"TemporalCRS"` then the referenced values must be numbers.

-Example of a String-based temporal referencing system:
+Example of a String-based temporal reference system:
 ```js
 {
   "type": "TemporalRS",